 There’s little more Australian than a weekend away at the beach.
 We’re blessed with some of not only the world’s loveliest beaches, but some of the most attractive places to appreciate them, both the landscape and the beach house designs themselves.

 While these winter months might make a beachside retreat sound unlikely, there’s no bad time to plan your next holiday.
-Whether that’s when it warms up, or if you’re looking for a sunny piece of coastal relaxation to chase to winter chill away, these five beach house designs are sure to impress – and maybe just inspire you to add a touch of the coast to your own home.
+Whether that’s when it warms up, or if you’re looking for a sunny piece of coastal relaxation to chase to winter chill away, these five Australian beach house designs are sure to impress – and maybe just inspire you to add a touch of the coast to your own home.

-Australian beach house designs are always noteworthy for their laid back and relaxed aesthetics, but the Killcare House in NSW’s Bouddi National Park offers a delightful antidote to the ubiquitous minimalist genre.
+Australian beach home designs are always noteworthy for their laid back and relaxed aesthetics, but the Killcare House in NSW’s Bouddi National Park offers a delightful antidote to the ubiquitous minimalist genre.
 “Our clients wanted to create a sophisticated and unconventional beach house, whilst give it a relaxed barefoot elegance,” explains Alexandra Donohoe Church, founder and managing director of interior design firm Decus Interiors.
 “They were keen to marry texture, richness and references to beautiful European farm houses and chateaux, which they had visited during their travels.”

-The beach house sees a richly evocative interior scheme drawing inspiration from the surrounding natural surroundings.
-The house has a sense of luxury not often seen in beach house designs – amplified by a palette of lush finishes, including dark timbers, black steel paneling, marble and the integration of leather and hand blown glass.
+The house designs sees a richly evocative interior scheme drawing inspiration from the surrounding natural surroundings.
+The home has a sense of luxury not often seen in beach house designs – amplified by a palette of lush finishes, including dark timbers, black steel paneling, marble and the integration of leather and hand blown glass.
 “We deployed little details to keep a clean and uncluttered look, such as the stone upstand in the kitchen, which hides ample storage,” adds Alexandra.
 “This is then balanced by softer lighter elements seen in the wall colour, stone and flooring – and of course – the ample natural light.”

 Barefoot at Broken Head